-What would you have done when.....
-How can God help you?
+What would you have done when How can God help you?

-- 18. Pairs/groups probably used with groups in smaller acts of worship.
-Pairs of children or small groups pray spontaneous open prayers together.
+18. Pairs/groups- probably used with groups in smaller acts of worship.
+Pairs of students or small groups pray spontaneous open prayers together.
 This would only work if it is taught and encouraged as a practice in the school.
-If this is something the children were used to they could try this in the school act of collective worship where time is allocated for any who wish to pray aloud. - 19.
-Film focus An act of reflection can be encouraged through a short clip/still image from a video or film, e.g. Jesus of Nazareth. - 20.
-Class /Individual diaries /boxes classes can be encouraged to have class prayer journals or diaries where the children can write/draw prayers in the books or place prayers in the boxes during the day or in the act of collective worship.
-For smaller children the teacher could help them by writing for them in the book/box.
+If this is something the students were used to they could try this in the school act of collective worship where time is allocated for any who wish to pray aloud.

+19. Film focus- An act of reflection can be encouraged through a short clip/still image from a video or film, e.g. Jesus of Nazareth.

+20. Class /Individual diaries /boxes - classes can be encouraged to have class prayer journals or diaries where the students can write prayers or reflections in the books during form tutor time.
+The tutor assures students of confidentiality and the books are not marked.